ixxeL2097/Vault/vault-docker/documentation/04-token-auth.md

 vault token lookup -accessor <accessor>
 ```

-To revoke a token, use the accessor id:
+To revoke a token, use the accessor id (do not delete your own token):
 ```
 vault token revoke -accessor <accessor>
 ```